Nico2456/IT-Projects-Networking-Automation/README.md

 # IT-Projects-Networking-Automation
 It's a repository of Cisco Packet Tracer Projects to showcase my Networking skills, with sample automation script using python netmiko scripting.
-Linkedin: https://www.linkedin.com/in/zi-yi-lim-997878217/

 ## small-office-vlan-router-on-a-stick (with automation)